xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 ```

 It would be accessible from assets root `/foo/12` (more on naming and mapping details below).
 Under the hood `/foo/12` will be recognized as template call and redirected (server redirect) to `/rest/ui/foo/12`.

-As you can see rest endpoints and templates are now "a part" of static resources.. just like good-old
+As you can see, REST endpoints and templates are now "a part" of static resources, just like good-old
 JSP (powered with rest mappings).
-And it is still pure dropwizard views.
+And it is still pure Dropwizard views.

-GSP implements per-application error pages support so each application could use its own errors.
+GSP implements per-application error page support, so each application can use its own errors.
 In pure
 dropwizard-views such things should be implemented manually, which is not good for application encapsulation.

 ## Setup

 Maven: